andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 10 (Jon Pertwee)</sub>

-The first half’s rather dull, but then the Master turns up and gives an excellent, and sadly, final performance (Roger Delgado would die soon after in a car accident in Turkey).
+The first half's rather dull, but then the Master turns up and gives an excellent, and sadly, final performance (Roger Delgado would die soon after in a car accident in Turkey).
 He's in league with...the Uruk Hai?
 Sorry, Ogrons.

 Story 67; 6 episodes - Frontier in Space